Fight Diabetes with a Healthy Dose of Exercise

-If you’re lucky enough to have a Fitbit or other fitness tracker, these can be great motivators and will help you feel a sense of accomplishment and reward for adding more physical activity into your daily routine.
-Furthermore, some Fitbit/Garman wrist devices automatically tell people to “MOVE” when they're sedentary too long.
+If you have a wearable fitness tracker (Fitbit, Apple watch), these can be great motivators and will help you feel a sense of accomplishment and reward for adding more physical activity into your daily routine.
+Furthermore, most wearable fitness trackers automatically tell people to “MOVE” when they've been sitting too long.

 Incorporate strength training with light weights or exercise bands to build strong muscles and bones.
 Functional exercises that use weights can help with everyday activities like carrying groceries.
 You can even do these right in front of the television.
 By building muscle, your body can burn more calories, even at rest.